 Billets are normally delivered in block trains, and the load capacity of the trucks is normally fully utilized.
 In addition, since 2020 the rail cars have also been used directly for the return transport of the steel scrap.
-In 2022, it is planned to transport the steel chips from bright steel production back to the steelworks by rail as well.
-Trial operations have been running since December 2021.
+Since 2022, the steel chips from bright steel production have been transported back to the steelworks by rail as well.

-According to the German Environment Agency's publication "Emissions in Freight Transport" (Emissionen im Güterverkehr), greenhouse gas (GHG) emissions of 17 g/t km (grams per ton-kilometer) are generated in freight rail transport and 111 g/t km in truck transport (reference year 2019 in each case).
+According to the German Environment Agency's publication "Emissions in Freight Transport" (Emissionen im Güterverkehr), greenhouse gas (GHG) emissions of 16 g/t km (grams per ton-kilometer) are generated in freight rail transport and 121 g/t km in truck transport (reference year 2022 in each case).
 These figures provide a good basis for estimating the Scope 3 GHG emissions from steel billet sourcing.
-For the total volume sourced in 2021, this yields annual GHG emissions of 870 tons, corresponding to 3.96 kg per ton of steel billets - a value that reflects the short sourcing distances.
-The corresponding figure for purchases from China, for example, is around 215 kg per ton.
+For the total volume sourced in 2023, this yields annual GHG emissions of 709 tons, corresponding to 3.64 kg per ton of steel billets - a value that reflects the short sourcing distances.
+The corresponding figure for purchases from China, for example, is around 403 kg per ton.